 Cross-language connections are a part of bilingual education programs.
 These purposeful, planned teaching moments in which bilingual education teachers make connections between the primary language and English (cognate awareness, bridging, contrastive analysis, etc.).
-Click here_to-see an example of cross-linguistic connections in a phonics lesson.
+Click here to see an example of cross-linguistic connections in a phonics lesson.

-Keep in mind that bridging occurs as early as preschool and continues to be used as long as students use the partner language and English for learning.
+Keep in mind that bridging occurs as early as preschool and continues to be used as long as students use both languages for learning.
 Research indicates that the earlier teachers tap into students' two linguistic resources, and the longer they maintain them, the better they do in school (Dressler, Crlo, Snow, Augus, & White, 2011).